Harry Styles Album Release And Description: One Direction ‘Making Smart Choices’

 For example, Loretta Lynn singing about being a “Coal Miner’s Daughter” while playing an acoustic guitar is authentic.
 Her dad was a coal miner, and she grew up around guitar music.
 If she’d written a song about growing up in Asia and played it on a xylophone, that would not be authentic for her, though it might be for someone else.
 Paris Hilton singing “Coal Miners Daughter” would not be authentic at all, but it would be comical.

-Though Harry Styles was the topic of conversation, Rob Stringer had kind things to say about One Direction as a group, and Zayn Malik, Liam Payne, Louis Tomlinson and Niall Horan’s future solo successes.
+Though Harry Styles was the topic of conversation, Rob Stringer had kind things to say about One Direction as a group, and Zayn Malik, Liam Payne, Louis Tomlinson, and Niall Horan’s future solo successes.

 Rob Stringer was asked why while most boy bands only have one breakout star, One Direction “is bucking this long-standing norm.”
 One Direction, after all, has five break-out stars.